rebelsky/sams-assorted-musings-reflections/open-introductory-slots-2017F.md

 _Other_

 * Statistics: 31 slots in MAT-115, _Introduction to Statistics_, which
-  is not open to first-year students.
+  is not open to first-year students [9].

 ---